Effective with the 2014-2015 University Catalog, the university's general education program is renamed Mason Core.

 Students receiving a BA degree have the following additional requirements.

-- One course (3 credits) in philosophy or religious studies: Fulfilled by any course in PHIL or RELI
+- One course (3 credits) in philosophy or religious studies: Fulfilled by any course in PHIL or RELI except PHIL 323, 324, 327, 393, 460.
+PHIL 253 and RELI 235 cannot be used to fulfill both the philosophy/religious studies requirement and the Mason Core literature requirement.

 - Proficiency in a foreign language through the intermediate level

 George Mason University has Guaranteed Admission Agreements with certain Virginia community colleges.
-Transfer students who are offered GAA admission and meet all of the terms of the GAA agreement with their Virginia community college may be eligible for a waiver of George Mason University's lower level general education requirements.
+Transfer students who are offered GAA admission and meet all of the terms of the GAA agreement with their Virginia community college may be eligible for a waiver of George Mason University's lower level Mason Core requirements.
 GAA students who receive the waiver are still required by the university to complete English 302 and a synthesis course.
 GAA students who receive the waiver and are pursuing a degree in the College of Humanities and Social Sciences are considered to have met all college requirements except for proficiency in a foreign language (required of BA students).